A history-packed northern Nagano castle town

 Mugonkan, literally the "Silent Museum," is a moving tribute that displays the works of art students who perished during World War II.

 Nagano, with its must-see temple Zenko-ji, is situated just down the road.
-The shinkansen passes through the upscale resort area of Karuizawa en route to Ueda.
+The shinkansen passes through the resort area of Karuizawa en route to Ueda.
 This area is worth visiting for shopping, wandering the historic Kyu-Karuizawa Ginza area, and catching beautiful views of Mt.
 Asama.

 If you're prepared to drive, Ueda marks the start of the Japan Romantic Road, which takes you through the mountains and onsen towns of neighboring Gunma and Tochigi Prefectures, and all the way to Nikko.